DefbeatCZ/DefsLTS/README.md

-# DefsLTS
+#Long Term Survival Mod for Project Zomboid
-Long Term Survival Mod for Project Zomboid
+---

-This repo contains source for the mod.
-Steam uploads are made from GIT labels.
-Download and use from here only if you are fine with unstable versions!
+Welcome!
+This repository contains all data from Def's Long Term Survival mod released on Steam Workshop under https://steamcommunity.com/sharedfiles/filedetails/?id=1962914415

-The GIT Wiki should be up to date with all the changes in the repo.
+The GIT Wiki should be up to date with all the changes in the repository, Steam releases may be lagging a bit behind.

-Also enjoy the mod and the game!
+Enjoy the mod and the game!
 DefbeatCZ